-The Premier Inn has a Thyme restaurant on site, the service, setting and food were top notch.
-If you’ve read our story you’ll know Bridget struggles using her hands, here’s what she ordered…
+The Premier Inn has a Thyme restaurant on site.
+The service, setting and food were top-notch.
+You’ll know Bridget struggles using her hands if you’ve read our story, and here’s what she ordered…

 Be honest, would you?
-I think she forgot she can’t hold them, fortunately, the meat fell off the bone.
+I think she forgot she couldn’t hold them.
+Fortunately, the meat fell off the bone.
 And me, the healthy option… Chicken Risotto.

-The funny thing is; the seating area is outside the entrance to a gym, and boy is it a busy gym!
-At least 20 sweaty people walked past us as we tucked into our hearty breakfast… oh the irony!
+The funny thing is; that the seating area is outside the entrance to a gym, and boy is it a busy gym!
+At least 20 sweaty people walked past us as we tucked into our hearty breakfast… oh, the irony!

-The decor is dated but the food is very tasty.
+The decor is dated, but the food is delicious.
 There seem to be two menus, one in English and one in Chinese.

-We think it’s reasonable to assume judging by a number of Chinese patrons in the restaurant it is a truly authentic Chinese experience.
+We think it’s reasonable to assume, judging by the number of Chinese patrons in the restaurant, that it is a truly authentic Chinese experience.

 Shopping in Cardiff

-The city centre as you’d expect is awash with well known high street brands, at first glance, you could be in any major city.
+As you’d expect, the city centre is flush with well-known high street brands; at first glance, you could be in any major city.

-But, when you dig a bit deeper what Cardiff does really well is nurturing local crafts, tradesmen and independent business.
+But, when you dig a bit deeper, what Cardiff does well is nurturing local crafts, tradesmen and independent businesses.

-Virtually around every corner, in every nook and cranny is a small business selling everything you could possibly need and some stuff you didn’t know you needed!
+Virtually around every corner, in every nook and cranny, is a small business selling everything you could and some stuff you didn’t know you needed!

-For us it was heaven, there’s nothing we like more than sampling local produce, rummaging through unique crafts and generally immersing ourselves in the quirkiness only small independent business can offer.
+For us, it was heaven.
+There’s nothing we like more than sampling local produce, rummaging through unique crafts and generally immersing ourselves in the quirkiness only small independent businesses can offer.

-For the most part, we managed well pushing a wheelchair around Cardiff.
+We managed well by pushing a wheelchair around Cardiff for the most part.
 Please remember many of the arcades and markets were designed long before accessibility mattered.
-Use a bit of common sense, courtesy and take your time navigating and you’ll be fine!
+Use a bit of common sense courtesy, take your time navigating, and you’ll be fine!

-Cardiff is so proud of its shopping experience it has a dedicated website where you’ll find details of 6 historic shopping arcades, the oldest record store in the world and modern shopping centres.
+Cardiff is so proud of its shopping experience.
+It has a dedicated website with details of 6 historic shopping arcades, the oldest record store globally, and modern shopping centres.

 Landmarks in Cardiff

-We just didn’t have the time to fit them all in, we could easily spend a week doing tourist type stuff and still not see it all.
+We didn’t have the time to fit them all in.
+We could easily spend a week doing tourist-type stuff and still not see it all.

-In Cardiff, there are more iconic landmarks than you can shake a stick at, Cardiff Castle, City Hall, Cardiff Bay, Millennium Stadium and Central Station to name but a few.
-With that in mind, we felt they deserved a post of their own – 7 Wonders of Cardiff
+In Cardiff, there are more iconic landmarks than you can shake a stick at, Cardiff Castle, City Hall, Cardiff Bay, Millennium Stadium and Central Station, to name a few.
+With that in mind, we felt they deserved a post of their own – 7 Wonders of Cardiff.

-Although not a landmark as such Cardiff Bay absolutely deserves a mention in the section because it is the home of architectural icons.
-Our advice is, plan to spend the day in the Cardiff bay area because there’s so much to see and do!
+Although not a landmark, Cardiff Bay deserves mention in the section because it is the home of architectural icons.
+Our advice is to plan to spend the day in the Cardiff bay area because there’s so much to see and do!

 Events and Festivals in Cardiff

-Cardiff Bay is home to a variety of local and international festivals both on land and water.
+Cardiff Bay is home to various local and international festivals on land and water.

-The annual Cardiff Festival celebrates its 30th year in 2015 so expect a full calendar of culture, food and drink, entertainment and fun!
+The Cardiff Festival celebrated its 30th year in 2015 so expect a full calendar of culture, food and drink, entertainment and fun!

 Cardiff is a positive roll call of who’s who when it comes to literature (Roald Dahl), entertainment (Ivor Novello) and sporting icons (Gareth Bale).
-Needless to say, there are plenty of locally organised festivals to celebrate their favourite sons and daughters.
+There are plenty of locally organised festivals to celebrate their favourite sons and daughters.

 What we wished we’d done in Cardiff

-We also have to factor in how much Bridget can actually do and how long she can sit in her wheelchair.
-We covered quite a bit of ground but really only scratched the surface so here’s our bucket list for the next time we visit Cardiff:
+We also have to factor in how much Bridget can do and how long she can sit in her wheelchair.
+We covered quite a bit of ground but really only scratched the surface, so here’s our bucket list for the next time we visit Cardiff:

 Cardiff Castle –

-We visited the castle three times, our intention was to take some photographs, each time we got anywhere near the place it rained and on one occasion from a lovely blue sky came hailstones!
+We visited the castle three times.
+We intended to take some photographs, each time we got anywhere near the place it rained and on one occasion from a lovely blue sky came hailstones!

-You really couldn’t make this up, we’d walked up the main street and the castle was basked in the sunshine as we neared to take a photo there was a freak downpour and we quickly took cover in a pretty shopping arcade.
+You couldn’t make this up, we’d walked up the main street, and the castle was basked in the sunshine.
+As we neared to take a photo, there was a freak downpour, and we quickly took cover in a pretty shopping arcade.

 Cardiff Bay Tour –

-After our day in Cardiff Bay, we took a ride on the water bus which dropped us off at the foot of the Millennium Stadium.
-It was only a short ride but it wet our appetite for a more substantial water tour.
+After our day in Cardiff Bay, we rode on the water bus, which dropped us off at the foot of the Millennium Stadium.
+It was only a short ride, but it whetted our appetite for a more substantial water tour.

-One thing we did notice whilst bimbling on the bay was a number of boat owners on loudspeakers promoting their bay cruises.
-According to the Cardiff Harbour website there a number of tours available including a trip out into the Bristol Channel and a tour to Flat Holm Island.
+While bimbling on the bay, we noticed several boat owners on loudspeakers promoting their bay cruises.
+According to the Cardiff Harbour website, several tours are available, including a trip out into the Bristol Channel and a time to Flat Holm Island.

-The water bus had a portable wheelchair ramp and the crew were more than happy to assist us on and off the boat.
+The water bus had a portable wheelchair ramp, and the crew were happy to assist us on and off the boat.
 For the more substantial cruises, you’ll need to contact each tour operator in advance.
-See here: Cardiff Harbour Tours
+See here: Cardiff Harbour Tours.

 City Bus Tour –

-We had planned on taking a bus tour as it seemed like the best way to see the city highlights, sadly we ran out of time so it’s added to our next visit list.
+We planned to take a bus tour as it seemed like the best way to see the city’s highlights.
+Sadly, we ran out of time, adding it to our next visit list.

-We’ve done a bit of research and eventually, we found accessibility information tucked away on a downloadable leaflet.
-Not all tour buses are wheelchair accessible so advance booking and clarification is a must!
+We’ve done some research and eventually found accessibility information tucked away on a downloadable leaflet.
+Not all tour buses are wheelchair accessible, so booking and clarification are necessary!

 Accessible Cardiff in a Nutshell